Plastics & Single-Use Foodware Ordinance - Activist Toolkit

 - Long Beach - ban on plastic bags, fee on paper bags

-- Hoboken - ban on plastic bags, fee on paper bags
+- Hoboken - ban on plastic bags, fee on paper bags, ban on polystyrene foam

 - Monmouth Beach - ban on plastic bags, single-use plastic straws, and polystyrene foam

 - Stone Harbor - ban on single-use plastic bags, plastic utensils, and polystyrene foam